• Skip to main content

 Recipes and Cooking

 Onions complement many recipes and are a staple in just about every cuisine.
-Use them to flavor a soup, taco, or eat alongside a salmon.
+Use them to flavor a soup, taco, or eat alongside a steamed salmon.
 Or let the onion be the start of the show with this Classic French Onion Soup.
 Onions are a staple in every home cooks' pantry.

 Are you ready to take on your own onion garden!
 Leave me a comment below telling me what ones you are the most excited to grow.
 For me, it's all about the Sweet Walla Wallas.